/* Google Analytics */ Policies & Procedures | ABROADERABROADER

 • Departure date: Sunday (Program end, check-out accommodation)

-Conditional Letter Offer refers to the conditional offer from ABROADER to accept the intern in ABROADER’s internship program.
+Internship Conditional Letter Offer refers to the conditional offer from ABROADER to accept the intern in ABROADER’s internship program.

 Internship Agreement: refers to the Agreement between ABROADER and the intern, specifying the program’s terms that both parties agree to abide by.

 Internship Offer Letter: refers to the description of the Internship position at a Host Company.
-It includes the description of the tasks; the description of the position as well as the skills and qualifications required by the Host Company to fit the position.
+It includes the description of the tasks; description of the position as well as the skills and qualifications required by the Host Company to fit the position.

 Placement Package: The Internship Package refers to the different services provided by ABROADER and/or its Partner to place the intern for an Internship at a Host Company.
 Notably, it includes: